 Successful Channel Partner Relationships Begin by Identifying what End-Users Deem Valuable

-It is either arrogance or naivety to assume manufacturers dictate the fate of the way end-users purchase products.
+It is either arrogance or naivety to assume manufacturers dictate the fate of their channel partner relationships and the way end-users purchase products.

 At the end of the day, end-users possess power in how products are consumed.
 Therefore, leveraging the channel partner model depends largely on how well manufacturers understand the demands and needs of its end-user customer-base.